-This page is dedicated to a curated collection of feature books, including my most recent books of the month, a couple of all time favourites, and spotlight-on selection.
+This page is dedicated to a curated collection of feature books, including my books of the month, and some of my all-time favourites.
 Simply scroll down to view these features, or click on the bold text to jump straight to them.

 If you’d like to skip to my little a-z ‘library’ of book reviews, click here.

-I have SO much to say about this book.
-It’s a stunner; it seeks out every emotion in your soul and awakens each of them in turn, sometimes gently, sometimes with calculated cruelty, but always with such precision that you’ll be talking about it for a long time afterwards.
-I’m not alone in my adoration of this book … it’s just been snapped up by an American screenwriter, and we all know we love to read the book before we watch it’s transformation to the big screen.
+This book’s a stunner; it seeks out every emotion in your soul and awakens each of them in turn, sometimes gently, sometimes with calculated cruelty, but always with such precision that you’ll be talking about it for a long time afterwards.

-Tangerine is a stylish, Hitchcock-esque suspense thriller that epitomises atmospheric story telling.
-Its simmering tensions and chilling undercurrents are magnified by the intoxicating heat of 1950s Tangier, with the exotic seductions of the city lending a vivid, claustrophobic backdrop to the delicately nuanced characters.
-It’s a classy, sophisticated book that will appeal to those who read (and loved) Little Fires Everywhere.
+a stylish and atmospheric Hitchcock-esque suspense thriller.
+Its simmering tensions are magnified by the intoxicating heat of 1950s Tangier, with the exotic seductions of the city lending claustrophobic backdrop to the delicately nuanced characters.

 my all-time favourite

 It’s been seven years since Vianne Rocher was last in my life – and what a long seven years they were.
-Within half an hour (yes, that long!) of copies of The Strawberry Thief appearing on the shelves in my local bookshop, I’d bought my copy and was alternately stroking the cover and inhaling that delicious new bookness at my desk.
-That was quite possibly the longest day at work.
-Needless to say, I started reading as soon as I got home and I positively devoured the first half of the book – it was like catching up with my most beloved old friends; Vianne and her girls, Reynaud, Joséphine, Roux (*swoons slightly*).
-But as I passed the halfway point I had to force myself to slow down … this was a book I was in no hurry to finish.
+It was like catching up with my most beloved old friends; Vianne and her girls, Reynaud, Joséphine, Roux.
+As I passed the halfway point I had to force myself to slow down … this was a book I was in no hurry to finish.
 The enchanting and addictive atmosphere is as delicious now as it was in Chocolat.